-These financial statements comply with international accounting standards in conformity with the requirements of the Companies Act 2006.
-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The financial statements of the Company comply with international accounting standards in conformity with the requirements of the Companies Act 2006.
+The financial statements have been prepared in accordance with United Kingdom adopted international accounting standards and International Financial Reporting Standards ("IFRSs") as issued by the International Accounting Standards Board.
 IFRS comprises accounting standards prefixed IFRS issued by the International Accounting Standards Board ("IASB") and those prefixed IAS issued by the IASB's predecessor body as well as interpretations issued by the IFRS Interpretations Committee and its predecessor body.